 Hypodermic needles were sterilised and reused until the development of disposable syringes.
 In 1956 the New Zealand pharmacist Colin Murdoch invented the disposable plastic syringe.
 Using disposable syringes can prevent diseases such as AIDS being spread through reuse of syringes.

 Hypodermic syringes have been associated with drug addiction since their invention.
 Alexander Wood and his wife became addicted to injected morphine after Wood experimented with the pain-relief drug to treat neuralgia, a pain perception disorder.
-Wood’s wife was the first woman to die of an injected drug overdose.

 There are 16 related objects.
 View all related objects

 R Kravetz, ‘Hypodermic Syringe’, The American Journal of Gastroenterology, 100 (2005), pp 2614–2615